Retries, persistence, and visibility for FastAPI's BackgroundTasks

 fastapi-taskflow does not compete with Celery, ARQ, Taskiq, or Dramatiq.
 Those tools are built for distributed workers, message brokers, and high-throughput task routing across separate machines.

 This library is for teams using FastAPI's native BackgroundTasks who want retries, visibility, and resilience without adding worker infrastructure.
-It supports multi-instance deployments with a shared SQLite file (same host) or Redis (any host), including atomic requeue claiming, idempotency keys, and shared task history across instances.
+It supports multi-instance deployments with a shared SQLite file (same host) or Redis, PostgreSQL, MySQL (any host), including atomic requeue claiming, idempotency keys, and shared task history across instances.